-Automatic Payables allow you to define circumstances in which Tailwind will automatically create Payables for your Personnel — whether it is a Sales Rep earning a commission on every Quote, or a Driver being paid for every mile or every stop.
-Using Automatic Payables can save you a great deal of time, and also guarantee that Payables are assigned consistently throughout the system.
+Automatic Payables allow you to define circumstances in which Tailwind will automatically create Payables for your Personnel.
+Whether a Sales Rep is earning a commission on every Quote or a Driver is being paid for every mile or every stop.
+Using Automatic Payables can save you a great deal of time and guarantee that Payables are assigned consistently throughout the system.

 Setting up the Payable

 Automatic Payables are set up individually on the Personnel record.
 To set up a new payable (or edit an existing one), open up the Personnel record in question and click on the ‘Automatic Payables’ tab.
 This will bring up a list of any existing Automatic Payables.
-To add a new one, click the ‘Add Automatic Payable’ button.
+Click the ‘Add Automatic Payable’ button to add a new one.